Skip to content

 Sales reps can see their own orders or orders across the company, depending on the access settings configured by their admin.

-On the Sales Rep App web portal, you can create and save custom views using filters.
-You can switch between your saved views and the default Orders view to quickly find what you need.
+The Sales Rep App (WizOrder) web portal lets you create and save custom views using filters.
+Switch between your saved views and the default Orders view to find what you need quickly.

-Creating a Custom View in the Orders Tab
+Creating a Custom View in the Orders Page

 Here's how to set one up.
 In this example, we'll create a custom view that shows only confirmed orders.
 In this example, we'll create a custom view that shows only confirmed orders.

-1. Click the + icon and name your view Confirmed Orders.manage order 12
+1. Click the + icon and name your view Confirmed Orders

 2. Click the filter icon, select Add Filters, then choose Status.

-Tip: You can also delete, duplicate, edit, rename, or set a custom view as your default from the dropdown menu in the view header.
+Tip: From the dropdown menu in the view header, you can also delete, duplicate, edit, rename, or set any custom view as your default.

 The ability to edit or cancel an order depends on its current status.
 Draft and pending orders offer full flexibility, while confirmed orders are more restricted to maintain ERP accuracy.